LeoFLT/osu-skins/README.md

-# Check the Releases tab for dem skins
+# Check the Releases tab for the skins